jlpacher/Fraude-detection-SMS/README.md

-# Fraude detection in SMS messages using NLP and GaussianNB classifyer.
+# Fraude detection in SMS messages using NLP techniques and GaussianNB classifiyer.

 Python code to SMS messages with possible classification as: 'OK' or 'BLOCKED'.